 Another potential anti-ageing drug that has been studied is metformin.
 Metformin is used to treat diabetes and, among other things, inhibits the formation of new glucose in the liver [Soukas et al. 2019].
 Mice fed metformin live longer, and metformin is a safe drug with no serious side effects.
 This is why it has been chosen for the first clinical trial of an anti-ageing drug in humans, the TAME trial, which is being planned in the USA with three thousand participants.

-Various so-called senolytics, which specifically induce cell death in senescent cells, i.e. cells that no longer divide [Xu, M. et al.], are also being investigated for their effect on ageing.
-One such substance is called tanespimycin and has shown an anti-ageing effect in the model organism Caenorhabditis elegans, a nematode frequently used in basic research.
-Tanespimycin reduces the number of senescent cells and thus also the number of molecules secreted by them that cause chronic infection [Fuentealba, M. et al.].
-Whether tanespimycin is really suitable as an anti-ageing agent in humans remains to be shown.
-Its use is associated with severe side effects.
+Several so-called senolytics, which specifically induce cell death in senescent cells, i.e. cells that no longer divide [Xu et al. 2018], are also being investigated for their effect on ageing.
+One such substance is tanespimycin, which has shown an anti-ageing activity in the model organism Caenorhabditis elegans, a nematode often used in basic research.
+Tanespimycin reduces the number of senescent cells and thus also the number of molecules secreted by them that cause chronic infection [Fuentealba et al. 2019].
+It remains to be shown whether tanespimycin can be used as an anti-ageing drug in humans.
+Its use is associated with serious side effects.

 Several so-called ‘senolytics’, which specifically induce cell death in senescent cells, i.e. cells that no longer divide [Xu et al. 2018], are also being investigated for their effect on ageing.
 One such substance is tanespimycin, which has shown anti-ageing activity in the model organism Caenorhabditis elegans, a nematode often used in basic research.
 Tanespimycin reduces the number of senescent cells and thus the number of molecules secreted by them that cause chronic infection [Fuentealba et al. 2019].
 It remains to be shown whether tanespimycin can be used as an anti-ageing drug in humans.
 Its use is associated with serious side effects.